ceres-solver/ceres-solver/docs/source/nnls_solving.rst

 iterations are enough, depending upon the conditioning of your problem.

-If :member:`Solver::Options::max_num_refinement_iterations = 0`, then
+If :member:`Solver::Options::max_num_refinement_iterations` is 0, then the
-the Gauss-Newton step is computed in single precision.
+Gauss-Newton step is computed in single precision.

 .. _section-preconditioner: